PeterZerlauth/Tc3_Event/doc/Helpers/F_Log.md

 **Type:** `FUNCTION`
 **Source File:** `Helpers/F_Log.TcPOU`

-Backup logger, if no logger is attached to FB_Event
+Standalone logger, if no logger is attached to FB_Event, nice for tessting

 **Returns:** `BOOL`